 Coordination with the product marketing team is just as mission-critical as coordinating with the development team.
 Here are the touchpoints that will overlap with SEO:

-Unlike PPC, SEO doesn’t happen with the flip of a switch.
+Unlike PPC, SEO doesn’t happen with the flip of a switch (More on SEO vs PPC here).
 So any products that rely on an organic push will need to be on your radar months in advance.
 To be effective, you’ll need to understand the product roadmap for the entire year, including estimated release dates, promotions or sales, and other platforms where the product will be released.
 You’ll also want a very specific, very thorough understanding of each product’s key value propositions.
 What customer pain point is the new product going to solve?
 Your organic keywords depend on knowing this information like the back of your hand.

 When other people hear the words “Christmas in July,” they get to think about mattress sales and Santa-wearing-sunglasses cartoons.
 For anyone working in ecommerce, though, Christmas in July is quite literal.
 That’s when marketing teams begin to outline holiday campaigns, from Black Friday to the New Year.
 Your seasonal planning should be so ahead of schedule that you sometimes forget what season it currently is.